BA (Hons) in Psychology

 What You Will Study

 At the start of their major, psychology students learn about the foundations of the discipline, laboratory work and statistics.
 As students progress through the program, they take courses which provide conceptual knowledge of the core domains in psychology, including developmental psychology, biopsychology, research methods and psychometrics, and personality theories.
 Senior-level courses offer students the opportunity to conduct original research in the form of an empirical project, as well as to select from a variety of electives in pure and applied areas of psychology, allowing students to define their areas of interest.
-In addition, students are required to take three compulsory courses in psychopathology, social and cognitive sciences.
+In addition, students are required to take two compulsory courses in psychopathology and cognitive sciences.

 Career/Graduate Study Opportunities

 Psychology graduates are equipped to work in child care settings, centers that specialize in special needs, learning difficulties, mental retardation, or autism, or in a wide range of roles in organizations.
 Those that complete advanced graduate degrees may work as professional psychologists or pursue careers in teaching or research.

 Deree School of Graduate and Professional Education offers the following Master’s Programs in Psychology: